nigelpoulton/ckad-exam-cram/README.md

 3. **Cluster label:** Give your cluster a name such as **ckad**
 4. **Region:** Dallas, TX
 5. **Kubernetes Version:** 1.23
-6. **Add Node Pools:**  Click `Dedicated CPU` and click the blue `Add` button at the end of the **Dedicated 4 GB** line
+6. **Add Node Pools:**  Click `Dedicated CPU` and click the blue `Add` button at the end of the **Dedicated 4 GB** line (this will add 3 x 4GB nodes)
 7. When your settings match the image below, click `Create Cluster`

 ![LKE Settings](img/lke.png)

-It may take a couple of minutes for your cluster to be created.
+It may take a couple of minutes for your cluster to be ready.

 ## 4. Connect to your Kubernetes cluster

 You must be logged in to linode.com to complete the following steps.

 1. Click **Kubernetes** on the left-hand navigation pane
-2. Click the `Download kubeconfig` link for your cluster
+2. Click the `Download kubeconfig` link for your cluster (the download will fail if your cluster is still being created)
 3. Copy the downloaded file to the hidden `./kube` folder in your home directory
     - If you already have a file called `config` in your hidden `./kube` folder, rename the existing file to `config.bkp`
     - Rename the file you just downloaded from Linode and copied to your hidden `./kube` folder to `config`.
 Be sure the file is called `config` and **not** something like `config.yml`.